MUFG Union Bank: MUFG Bank, Ltd.

-Meanwhile, the Bank of Tokyo established the Bank of Tokyo California in 1953 in San Francisco.
-In 1975, Bank of Tokyo California purchased San Diego's Southern California First National Bank, shortening its name to California First.
-Four years later Bank of Tokyo California, via California First, took over Union Bank and adopted its name.

-In May 1996, Mitsubishi Bank and the Bank of Tokyo merged in Japan.
-In San Francisco, the Bank of California, N.A. merged with and into Union Bank, N.A., and the merged entity, Union Bank of California, N.A. became a direct subsidiary of the bank holding company, UnionBanCal Corporation.
-With the merger, Union Bank could now trace its history back to the founding of the Bank of California 132 years before.
-In 1999, UnionBanCal Corporation became a publicly traded company listed on the New York Stock Exchange (NYSE:UB).
+In May 1996, Mitsubishi Bank and the Bank of Tokyo merged.

-In August 2008, Mitsubishi UFJ offered to buy the 35 percent of Union Bank it did not already own, which Union Bank accepted.
+In August 2008, Mitsubishi UFJ offered to buy the 35% of Union Bank it did not already own, which Union Bank accepted.

 On November 4, 2008, the Bank of Tokyo-Mitsubishi UFJ (BTMU), a wholly owned subsidiary of Mitsubishi UFJ Financial Group (MUFG), announced that BTMU had successfully acquired all of the outstanding shares of UnionBanCal Corporation.

 In 2014, MUFG integrated the U.S. operations of its subsidiary The Bank of Tokyo-Mitsubishi UFJ, Ltd. (BTMU) with those of San Francisco–based Union Bank, N.A.

 In April 2018, the Bank of Tokyo-Mitsubishi UFJ, Ltd. (BTMU) was renamed to MUFG Bank, Ltd.